wincle626/Udacity_Project_Results/project04/report_advlanefind.md

 ### Update

-#### 1. The radius of curvature and the position measurement are adjusted according to the size of the warping, which are
+#### 1. The radius of curvature and the position measurement are adjusted according to the size of the warping src and dst scaling, which are now
-    ym_per_pix = 15/720 # meters per pixel in y dimension
+    ym_per_pix = 20/720 # meters per pixel in y dimension
-    xm_per_pix = 3.7/490 # meters per pixel in x dimension
+    xm_per_pix = 3.7/720 # meters per pixel in x dimension

 #### 2. More color spaces are explored to improve the lane finding which is better in the project video but still need more work on the challenge and hard challenge video.